arh-eu/gds-cpp-messages/README.md

 The GDS might not have the specified attachment stored, in this case it can take a while until it can send you back its response.
 In this case your client will send back an ACK message which means that you have successfully received the attachments.

-Your attachments will be saved in the attachments folder with the messageID as their file name.
+Your attachments will be saved in the attachments folder with the attachmentID as their file name.

 #### QUERY